Research: Physical Activity, Obesity and Health

 Activity levels for many children have declined, due in part to a built environment that is unsafe for walking and bicycling, reduced physical education in school, and increased popularity of sedentary leisure-time activities.
 Safe Routes to School can create environmental, policy, and behavioral changes that increase physical activity and promote the health of both children and adults.
-Articles summarized in this section address the overall health benefits of physical activity, specifically walking to and from school, as well as the impact that increased physical activity opportunities have on current obesity and health trends in the US.
+Articles summarized in this section address the overall health benefits of physical activity, specifically walking to and from school, as well as the impact that increased physical activity opportunities have on health trends in the U.S. There is also a growing body of research included here to support the improved social and emotional health implications Safe Routes to School and active transportation on youth development.

 Research Highlights: